Alex Trogdon has been incarcerated since 2010 for a crime that never happened

 December 2003

 When the mother returned home a few minutes later, they rushed to Randolph Hospital.
-The medical chart indicates Randolph Hospital staff did not observe any signs of abuse or external evidence of trauma.
-The child was in critical condition and was air-lifted a few hours later to Brenner Children’s Hospital in Winston-Salem for specialized care.
+The medical chart indicates Randolph Hospital staff did not observe any signs of abuse or external evidence of trauma, but they did note signs of pneumonia.
+The child was intubated and was in critical condition when he was air-lifted a few hours later to Brenner Children’s Hospital in Winston-Salem for specialized care.

 Trials